-If you broke the term deposit in full, use the worksheet on page 16 to deduct the negative interest from the gross interest amount shown on your Deduction certificate for RWT on interest - IR15 or equivalent statement.
+If you broke the term deposit in full, use the worksheet on page 16 to deduct the negative interest from the gross interest amount shown on your RWT withholding certificate or equivalent statement.
 In all other cases, the negative interest is deductible in a later tax return when the term deposit matures.

-Worksheet

-Copy your gross interest from your IR15 to Box 1.
-1 🕨 \$ • Print any negative interest you've paid in Box 2.
-2 5 • Subtract Box 2 from Box 1 and print the answer in Box 3.
+Worksheet Copy your gross interest from your RWT withholding certificate to Box 1.
+1 > \$ • Print any negative interest you've paid in Box 2.
+2 > \$ • Subtract Box 2 from Box 1 and print the answer in Box 3.
 Include this in the amount shown at Box 13B.
-3 🕽 \$ •
+3 > \$ •